-Contains the internal standard from the Office of Information Security on how BYU protects personal information.
+Contains the internal standard outlining how BYU protects personal information.

 Outlines the practices that protect the students, faculty, and staff's information privacy and security, following ethical, contractual, and legal requirements for information use, privacy, and security.

-Describes how BYU collects and processes personal information from students, faculty, alumni, and other BYU community members.
+Describes how BYU collects and processes personal information from students, alumni, and other BYU community members.